Welcome to the Diamond Dove Home Page.

 Maintaining the Relationship With a Bonded Dove

 Like any relationship, one has to work at maintaining it if it is to last.
 With a single dove, it is necessary to pay more attention to your dove's psychological needs as she or he has no one else to turn to if you are not being nice to him or her.
 When you come in from being out for any period time go to his or her cage and greet him or her.
 If possible take him or her out of the cage and give him or her a hug.
 When you are about to leave for some time just before you go out try to express the fact to the bird that you are leaving.
 Make an attempt to learn some of the dove's language and learn to imitate it.
 This is not just the normal coos that you usually hear, but the almost inaudible sounds a male and female dove use to communicate when they are sitting beside each other.
-Bonded doves will greet you when the first see you in the morning and they may even expect a hug at that time.
+Bonded doves will greet you when they first see you in the morning and they may even expect a hug at that time.
 You might want to give your dove a treat in the evening just before you turn the lights out and go to bed.
-During the day if you are at home a bonded dove would like to be allowed out of their cage so they can be near you.
-Many people that keep companion doves do not keep their doves in a cage at all, but I believe fro safety's sake you should always put your dove in their cage and fasten the door before you go out.
+During the day if you are at home, a bonded dove would like to be allowed out of their cage so it can be near you.
+Many people that keep companion doves do not keep their doves in a cage at all, but I believe for safety's sake you should always put your dove in their cage and fasten the door before you go out.

 Diamond Dove Calls